Preparing for Your Hospital Stay or Surgery

 If you would like to contact us, please call our Laboratory Customer Service Center at 860-358-6160.

-No matter which of our four locations you choose, the Middlesex Hospital Laboratory Services team is committed to providing you and your physician with excellent service and accurate results.
+No matter which of our three locations you choose, the Middlesex Hospital Laboratory Services team is committed to providing you and your physician with excellent service and accurate results.

 To make your test as easy and convenient as possible, please ask your doctor what you should do in preparation for your test.
 For example, many tests require fasting beforehand to ensure their accuracy.